 Stem cells are pericytes.
 They live on the walls of blood vessels.
 When an injury occurs, signaling factors in our bodies stimulate the release of stem cells from the vessels, and they migrate to the site of injury.
 Once there, the stem cells release growth factors and direct the healing response.
 Stem cells have a wide range of effects that include acting as anti-inflammatory agents, releasing natural antibiotics and stimulating collagen and cartilage formation.
 They are the conductors of our body’s healing response.

-Stem cells are highly concentrated in the most vascular tissue: marrow and fat.
-Doctors can now harvest these tissues in the office or in surgery, concentrate them and inject them into a site of injury to stimulate healing.
+Stem cells are highly concentrated in the most vascular tissue: marrow and fat as well amniotic fluid.
+Doctors can now obtain these tissues in the office or in surgery, concentrate them and inject them into a site of injury to stimulate healing.

 Over the past ten years, numerous companies and doctors have developed their own stem cell and growth factor injection preparations.
 Famous athletes have traveled to Germany, Mexico and the Cayman Islands to obtain what they hoped were the most advanced and ideal injections.

 So which are best?
 Here’s what we know at this point.
 Current data shows that most stem cell injections have very few true colony forming units: the measure of effectiveness of such cells.
-Worse, preparations of stem cells that were previously frozen are composed almost entirely of dead cells.
-Finally, the injected cells from many donor preparations—including most of the controversial fetal cell preparations—do not stay alive after injection into the joints long enough to produce a benefit.
+Finally, the injected cells from many donor preparations do not stay alive after injection into the joints long enough to produce a benefit.

 That said, some stem cell preparations are quite effective at augmenting repair of tissues after injection and have produced remarkable results.
 Which ones to use, which applications, and when it’s best to combine stem cells with growth factors is still under evaluation.
 Our current bias is to use a specific amniotic fluid, stem cell, and growth factor preparation that we have tested and proven to have the highest concentration of stem cells and growth factors.